Bradley Whitford: Political views and activism

 Whitford has been said to have "liberal views".
 He contributed to The Huffington Post as a columnist.
 He serves on the Board of Advisors of Let America Vote, an organization founded by former Missouri Secretary of State Jason Kander that aims to end voter suppression.
 He serves on the advisory board of Citizens' Climate Lobby, an international grassroots environmental group founded by Marshall L. Saunders which trains and supports volunteers to build relationships with their elected representatives in efforts to influence climate policy.

 In 2011, Whitford spoke at a protest in his native Madison, Wisconsin, in opposition to Governor Scott Walker's budget repair bill.
 Prior to the 2012 United States elections, Whitford and Courage Campaign founder, Rick Jacobs, appeared together in a video about California's Proposition 30 and Proposition 32; the video encouraged viewers to vote "yes" on the former and "no" on the latter.
 Leading up to the 2014 Wisconsin gubernatorial election, Whitford visited multiple University of Wisconsin System campuses in support of nominee Mary Burke, who went on to lose against the incumbent, Governor Walker.
 Whitford supported Hillary Clinton in the 2016 United States presidential election.
-He has been a vocal critic of Donald Trump, the 45th and 47th U.S. president.
+He has been a vocal critic of Donald Trump.

 In 2019, he co-hosted a fundraiser for Democratic presidential candidate Pete Buttigieg alongside actress Gwyneth Paltrow as well as donated to Buttigieg's 2020 presidential campaign.
 Also in 2019, Whitford appeared in a public service announcement in support of abortion rights alongside other cast members of The Handmaid's Tale.
 In 2020, he appeared as part of a series of "surprise virtual appearances" in support of Joe Biden's 2020 presidential campaign.
 He supported Joe Biden and Kamala Harris in the 2024 United States presidential election.
 In September 2025 he was one of over 400 artists who signed an open letter from the American Civil Liberties Union in support of Jimmy Kimmel following ABC's suspension of Jimmy Kimmel Live!.
 In October 2025, he criticized the destruction of the East Wing of the White House in an appearance on CNN.